-“Sports shoes are clearly the best option for PE classes and if there is significant distance travelling to and from school.”
+The assertion that "Sports shoes are clearly the best option for PE classes and if there is significant distance travelling to and from school" underscores the practicality and comfort provided by sports shoes in specific situations.

-“I caution against replacing a sports shoe with a leisure type sneaker in schools where there are no footwear regulations.“
+The advice against substituting a sports shoe with a casual sneaker applies especially in schools where there are no strict footwear regulations.